gawkermedia/sbt-docker-compose/README.md

 ## Installation

-You can add it your plugins file:
+You can add it to your plugins file:

 ```
 addSbtPlugin("com.kinja" % "sbt-docker-compose" % "0.1.0")